Norman Beischer Medical Research Foundation

 In 1997, the name of the Foundation was changed to the Medical Research Foundation for Women and Babies to reflect its broader aim to support clinically based medical research conducted in Victoria into women's and babies’ health issues, with particular focus on obstetric, gynaecological and paediatric conditions.

 The Foundation supports clinical research by Medical Practitioners, Nurses and/or Scientists engaged in the investigation of diseases and conditions which affect women and/or babies.
-Research into the prevention of diabetes mellitus in women who have had gestational diabetes remains a special interest for the Foundation.

 In 2015 after the passing of Professor Beischer the name of the Foundation was changed to the Norman Beischer Medical Research Foundation in recognition of Professor Beischer’s lifelong contribution to and participation in medical research.